Reading and Phonics

 Curriculum - Reading and Phonics - Reading Rucksacks

-After half term classes 1 to 8 will be introducing their 'Reading Rucksacks' to help encourage children to read for enjoyment over the weekends.
+Classes 1 to 7 have their own 'reading rucksacks' to help encourage children to read for enjoyment over the weekend.

 Each weekend 2 children from each class will have the opportunity to take home the rucksack to enjoy with their grown ups.
 Inside the rucksack there are a range of stories for grown ups to share with children and lots of other exciting things such as a torch, a cuddly toy and a treat!